VelislavKarastoychev/euriklis-message/README.md

 This command will add the package to your node_modules folder.

+Note that the version 1.2.0 is an esm mode of the library which is not stable.
+We do not recommend you to use this version.
+The version 1.2.1 is the latest cjs stable version, i.e. 1.0.8.

 # Usage:

 To use the message library you have to get it from the package: